mhazley/mhazley.github.io/cv.md

 ### Employment

 **Brewbot, Firmware Lead**
-**July 2015 &mdash; Present**
+**July 2015 &mdash; August 2016**

-I am currently employed as the Firmware Lead in the development team at Brewbot.
-We develop on the Particle Photon (STM32 ARM) platform and my duties include:
+I was employed as the Firmware Lead in the development team at Brewbot.
+We developed on the Particle Photon (STM32 ARM Cortex M3) platform and my duties included:

 - Development and testing of all new Firmware features, written in C++.
 - Full brew automation